A veteran "Rust" degenerate with 4.5k hours, a rock, and a dream.

 When growing, a plant will go through multiple phases.
 These phases are:

-- Dying (The plant will no longer give produce at this point, so harvest during ripe!)
+- Dying (The plant will no longer give produce at this point and start reducing its yield, so harvest during ripe!)

 The different stages last for varying amounts of time, but they key stage to note here is crossbreeding.
 This is the only time when a plant will engage in the crossbreeding process.